Isaac-CW/LuaGJK/README.md

 # LuaGJK
-A dainty GJK implementation in Lua
+A dainty GJK implementation in Roblox's Luau